Scottish-Tech-Army/soundscape-backend/README.md

     - [tilesrv](src/tilesrv) contains the tile serving app.

-    - [trigger](src/trigger) contains code for the Azure function that triggers periodic updates.
+    - [trigger](src/trigger) contains code for the Azure function that periodically (or on demand manually) triggers a new VM to be created to fully ingest a new set of data and apply it to the database.

+    - [vmcount](src/vmcount) contains code for the Azure function that counts the number of active VMs, used purely because this allows the dashboard to show it.

     - [debug](src/debug) contains a Dockerfile for a debug container.
 It is not used, but kept around for future use.